cubehouse/timezoneViewer/README.md

-# Timezone Viewer
+# Timezone Viewer (cube/tz)

 This is a very simple web interface I use to quickly get the timezone of a location on Earth.

-It is available at https://tz.jamie.holdings.
+It is available at https://tz.jamie.holdings, or as a Docker image cube/tz.

 ## Features